kuncorowicaksono/doc/Controller/README.md

 ## Running it locally

-- `cd application/models`
-- `git clone git@github.com:devhubapp/devhub.git`
+- `git clone --gi tlink will be shared later--`

 That's it.
-It will copy the basicModel to your model.
+It will copy the controller.

 ## Data Schema